-Mash or purée: Place the drained cauliflower and reserved cooking liquid back in the pot.
-Mash using an immersion blender to desired consistency.
+Mash or purée.
+Place the drained cauliflower and reserved cooking liquid back in the pot.
+Blend using an immersion blender to desired consistency.
 Serve hot.

 - Make ahead: Mashed cauliflower can be made up to 3 days in advance and stored in an airtight container in the refrigerator.
 Reheat over low heat, adding additional butter if needed.

 - Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.